-The process for making a court claim, often known as taking someone to a small claims court, is different in Scotland and Northern Ireland.
+The process for making a court claim, often known as going to small claims court, is different in Scotland and Northern Ireland.

 If you've taken all the steps necessary to avoid court action but haven't been able to resolve the situation, then you'll need to complete the necessary claim forms.

 In Scotland, the small claims process is called Simple Procedure.
-Simple procedure replaced the former small claims procedure in November 2016.
 A claim is made in the sheriff court by a claimant and does not require a solicitor.

 In Northern Ireland, you can get an application form from the court office, Trading Standards Office, Citizens Advice Bureau, local advice centre or the to start your claim.
-The claim should then be brought to any court office or posted to the Civil Processing Centre together with the appropriate fee.
+The claim can be taken to any court office or posted to the Civil Processing Centre together with the appropriate fee.

 You need to have the full name and address of the defendant.
-If the defendant is a company, you'll need to give the address of the registered office.
+If the defendant is a company, you'll need to give the address of its registered office.

 You must set out in full the reason for your claim and the sum you're claiming from the defendant.

-When you've completed the form, the court will log the document and assign it a claim number.
+When you've completed the form, the court will log the document and give it a claim number.

-Mediation isn't mandatory but it can be an effective way to settle your dispute out of court.
+Mediation isn't mandatory but it can be an effective way to settle your dispute before you get to court.

-You will be asked whether you would like to be referred to a mediation service after you commence a small claims court claim in England and Wales.
+You will be asked whether you would like to be referred to a mediation service after you start a small claims court claim in England and Wales.

-If you unreasonably refuse to try mediation, or are unreasonable in the conduct of the case, then this could result in cost penalties being made against you.
-This would be at the discretion of the judge.
+If you unreasonably refuse to try mediation, it can count against you in court.
+This is at the discretion of the judge.

-For the mediation itself, the mediator will ensure that both parties are aware that the process is not a judicial hearing and that the mediator will not take sides but take a neutral role.
+For the mediation itself, the mediator will ensure that both parties are aware the process is not a judicial hearing and the mediator will not take sides but take a neutral role.

 The outcome of the mediation could be something other than money - possibly an apology or an agreement for a trader to return and do the faulty work again.

 Not all mediations result in settlement of the dispute.
-But, if you sign a settlement agreement at the end of mediation, then that agreement will be binding on you.
+But, if you sign a settlement agreement at the end of mediation, then it is binding on you.

 You must give the defendant a chance to send a defence – a brief explanation of why they're disputing your claim.